jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [ ] Use common IT terms
     - [ ] Write unfinished articles
     - [ ] Is it a *notation* or is it a *run-time*?
-        - [ ] (Texts might insist that Circle is a run-time, while the notation might be the main point of things.)
+        - [ ] (Texts might insist that Encircle is a run-time, while the notation might be the main point of things.)
     - [ ] Over-awareness of pointers?

 ### Scope